made all code review changes and more responsive on phones

 <p>Imagine having to endure constant reminders and threatening messages from predatory lenders your entire life.</p>

-<p>Imagine going out of business because youve loaned out too many of your products to people in need.</p>
+<p>Imagine going out of business because you’ve loaned out too many of your products to people in need.</p>

 <p>This is daily life here in Kenya</p>